OpenEvalProject/evals/manuscripts/elife-28306/v2/manuscript.md

 Source code for calculation of bisDRIP-seq scores from read sequence is in Source code 1 and processingbisDRIPseqreads.py, which has been deposited in https://github.com/champben2002/bisDRIPseq/

-## Normalization of bisDRIP-seq read scores
+### Normalization of bisDRIP-seq read scores

 bisDRIP-seq scores were normalized to ensure that the sum of the bisDRIP-seq scores were the same across samples after normalization.
 This normalization procedure assumes that there are no global differences in the amount of single-stranded structure between samples.
 First, the sum of all read bisDRIP-seq scores was calculated for each sample.
-Next, the normalized bisDRIP-seq score for each read was calculated for each read in a given sample using the formula:normalized bisDRIPseq score for read Y=bisDRIPseq score for read Y×1000000∑⁡all read bisDRIPseq scores
+Next, the normalized bisDRIP-seq score for each read was calculated for each read in a given sample using the formula:

+$$
+normalized bisDRIPseq score for read Y=\frac{bisDRIPseq score for read Y\times1000000}{\sum⁡all read bisDRIPseq scores}
+$$

 This normalization procedure was repeated for each sample separately.